 "We have come full circle ..."

-Who does not know this tech phrase coming from senior developers who are mocking the inevitable change on the horizon?
+Who hasn't heard this phrase from senior developers, mocking the inevitable shifts in technology?
 Yes, we create, we learn, we adapt.
-That's how it has always been - it's the nature of the feedback loop.
+That's how it has always been.
+It's the nature of the feedback loop.

-Developers say the same about the current state of web development: We have implemented web applications as server-side applications (SSR - server-side rendering/server-side routing) in PHP, Java, C#, and later Ruby on Rails from roughly 2000 - 2010.
-All of them sprinkled more and more JavaScript (e.g. jQuery, MooTools, Dojo) into the mix for the improved client-side UX.
+Developers say the same about the current state of web development.
+From roughly 2000 to 2010, we built web applications as server-side applications (SSR -- server-side rendering and routing) in PHP, Java, C#, and later Ruby on Rails.
+Over time, more and more JavaScript (via jQuery, MooTools, Dojo, etc.) was introduced to enhance client-side UX.

 React on the Server

-Anyway, this state of web applications as SPAs reigned roughly for 10 years ...
+Anyway, this status quo of web applications as SPAs reigned roughly for 10 years ...

 While many none native JavaScript developers are mocking this transition as "just going back to how it has always been" (see 2000 - 2010) or "JavaScript is inventing PHP", they miss all the improvements (e.g. performance with partial/selective hydrations, server components, resumability, islands) compared to the previous circle.